ElectionDataAnalysis/electiondata/docs/User_Guide.md

 If any of the munge formulas depend on information from other files, munger must specify lookup information.
 For each foreign key, need a separate section with corresponding header (field name from the file with the counts, plus " lookup", e.g. `[cnadidate_id lookup]` if the results file has a `candidate_id` field.
 This section needs:
         * `source_file` the path to the source file, relative to the results directory given in `run_time.ini`
-        * all the usual basic format parameters except `count_locations` -- but not the usual formulas
+        * all the usual basic format parameters except `count_columns_specified` -- but not the usual formulas
         * `lookup_id` is the single field name holding the key to the lookup table.
 (If there are no headers in the lookup source file, use, e.g., `column_0`)
         * for each element whose formula looks something up from this table, a formula for the foreign key replacement.
 The formula should be named for the element in whose formula the replacement will be made, with suffix "_replacement", e.g., `Party_replacement` for the formula to replace the foreign key in the original `Party` formula.